Harry stared at the snake engraved tap, tracing the cold metal of the small, silver squiggle with his fingertip. ‘Open.’

 Harry strode back over the forked tongue and jogged up the stairs, taking them three at a time until he stumbled into Myrtle’s bathroom.
 I’m probably really late for Ancient Runes.

-The students turned to look at him, his scar, then twisted back to face their smiling professor.
+The students turned to look at him, his scar, and twisted back to face their smiling professor.

 ‘Of course not, professor.’
 Harry abandoned his well-thumbed textbook.